How to create a chart from a CSV file

 Chart Text

 The x-axis, y-axis, legend title and chart title all auto update based on your selections.
-If you wish to override this text, click Edit Chart Text to change it.
-Subtitles and number formatting can also be set from this panel.
+If you wish to override this text, open Chart Text in the left sidebar to make changes.
+Subtitles, captions, data labels, number formatting and locales can also be set from this panel.

 Chart Appearance